HelloDearSir/xboxoriginalapi/README.md

 The xbox API uses NodeJS as the backend with JSON frontend is html and tailwind web crawler to get the data and store it
-Might have to change backend as axios got hacked